TeachMeInc/mathgames-js/README.md

 The display image is for the the display of the question and the choices image array are used for choice display.
 When the user selects a choice in game and the answerQuestion method is called, the index should match the index of the image in the choices array.

+An example of how to use this image data can be found in the example integration: https://github.com/TeachMeInc/mathgames-js/blob/master/examples/example-cdn/example.html#L87-L105

 ## Integration Requirements
 1. 'Play' button on menu that brings up api grade_selection screen
 2. 'Skills' button on menu that brings up the api showAvailableStandards screen